 The main feature of any of the Princes’ Islands is the sound of … silence.
 All motorized vehicles are banned, making the islands an oasis of peace and quiet.
 The only sounds you’ll hear are bicycle bells and the typical sounds of horse hoofs.
 Yep, that’s right.
 Horse-drawn carriages and bicycles are the main transportation means on the islands.

 But that’s not the only feature that makes the Princes’ Islands unique.
 You’ll find yourself walking or riding through narrow streets flanked by either untouched pine-forests or fine, wooden Victorian cottages.
 How is that for a unique fin-de-siècle flash back?

 How to Get to the Princes’ Islands … and Back!

-The regular ferries also depart from Kabataş, but they are slower and can take as much as 100 minutes, depending on the amount of stops it makes.
-The upside is that they are cheaper (only 4 TL per person) and make more runs back and forth.
+The regular ferries are slower and can take as much as 100 minutes, depending on the amount of stops it makes.
+The upside is that they are cheaper (only 5 TL per person, or 3,5 TL with the Istanbul Kart) and make more runs back and forth.

 Take my advice!
 If you plan to visit the islands, make sure you get on the very first sea bus (fast ferry) to the islands on any given day.
 You’ll beat the (local) crowd to the islands — and check upon arrival when the last ferry (fast or conventional) departs back to Istanbul!
 Although some islands have nice hotels, you don’t want to miss the last ferry.
 Then, spend as much time as you want on (one of) the Princes’ Islands, and return to Istanbul with whichever ferry you prefer.

-The IDO timetables change according to the winter or summer season, so make sure to check the exact departure dates of the sea buses (fast ferries) or the conventional ferries.
+The ferry timetables change according to the seasons, so make sure to check the exact departure dates of the sea buses (fast ferries) or the conventional ferries.
 (Look for Adalar or Island)